Rebel Wilson: 2002–2010: early work

 Wilson studied at the Australian Theatre for Young People (ATYP).
 In 2003, she moved to New York after winning the ATYP International scholarship, which was funded by Nicole Kidman.
 While in New York, Wilson trained with The Second City.
 She appeared with the Sydney Theatre Company and performed at the Melbourne International Comedy Festival.
 She first came to the public's attention in 2002 with her stage musical The Westie Monologues, which she wrote, starred in and produced in Sydney.
 Her follow-up stage productions, which she wrote, produced and starred in include Spunks and Confessions of an Exchange Student.

-In Australia, Wilson is most known for her roles as Toula on the SBS comedy series Pizza and as various characters including Lucy, Fat Mandi and Karla Bangs on the sketch comedy series The Wedge.
+In Australia, Wilson is also known for her roles as Toula on the SBS comedy series Pizza and as various characters including Lucy, Fat Mandi and Karla Bangs on the sketch comedy series The Wedge.
 She played an Australian Idol mad schoolgirl in a series of Telstra advertisements shown during Australian Idol from 2004 to 2005.
 She also had roles in the feature films Fat Pizza (2003) and Ghost Rider (2007).

 In 2008, Wilson created, wrote, produced and starred in the musical comedy series Bogan Pride on SBS One and also starred in the improvisational Nine Network series Monster House.
 In 2009 Wilson won the Tropfest Best Actress award for her role in the film Bargain.
 She has made appearances on the improvisational comedy show Thank God You're Here and the comedy game show Talkin' 'Bout Your Generation.
 She performed stand-up on the television special The Breast Darn Show In Town and guest starred in the Seven Network drama City Homicide and performed improv at the Upright Citizens Brigade in Los Angeles.